easypanel-io/website/docs/05-templates/ackee/index.md

 ## Description

-Ackee is a self-hosted, Node.js based analytics tool that cares about privacy.
-It runs on your own server, analyzes the traffic of your websites, and provides useful statistics in a minimal interface.
+Ackee is a self-hosted, Node.js based analytics tool designed for those who value privacy.
+It operates on your own server, analyzing the traffic of your websites and providing valuable statistics through a minimalistic interface.
+Ackee offers an overview of all your websites, allowing you to analyze their collective performance.
+It provides insights into views, referrers, durations, and more.
+You can easily add, edit, and delete your domains, with a new tracking code just a few clicks away.
+Ackee&#39;s minimal UI allows you to analyze your data without losing focus, and its multi-step anonymization process ensures your users&#39; privacy.
+The app allows you to analyze as many domains and apps as you want, and its interface is designed to be fast and easy to navigate.
+Ackee also offers a centralized GraphQL API, perfect for collecting data from a variety of sources.
+It uses a multi-step process to keep tracked data anonymized while still providing helpful analytics.

 ## Benefits

-- Privacy-focused analytics: Ackee keeps tracked data anonymized to avoid identifying users, while still providing helpful insights.
+- Privacy-Focused Analytics: Ackee is a self-hosted, Node.js based analytics tool designed for those who prioritize privacy.
+It runs on your own server, analyzing the traffic of your websites and providing useful statistics in a minimal interface.
-- Self-hosted and open-source: Ackee runs on your own server and is 100% open-source, giving you complete control over your data.
+- Data Control: With Ackee, your data remains in your hands.
+It's 100% open-source and self-hosted, ensuring complete transparency and control over your data.
-- Easy to integrate: Add a tracking script to your sites, similar to Google Analytics, and start analyzing your data.
+- Anonymized Tracking: Ackee uses a multi-step anonymization process to keep tracked data anonymized, ensuring that your users stay anonymous while still providing helpful analytics.

 ## Features

-- Next level analytics: Ackee combines privacy-focused analytics and first-class insights in a minimal interface.
+- Dashboard Overview: Ackee provides an overview of all your websites, allowing you to analyze their performance collectively.
+- Insights: Ackee offers insights into views, referrers, durations and more, providing all the details you need to understand your website's traffic.
+- Domain Management: Ackee allows you to add, edit, and delete your domains.
+Generating a new tracking code is just a few clicks away.
-- Data made beautiful: The minimal UI of Ackee allows you to analyze your data without losing focus.
+- Beautiful UI: Ackee's minimal user interface allows you to analyze your data without losing focus, providing insights at a glance.
-- Safe and anonymous: Ackee uses a multi-step anonymization process to ensure the privacy of your users.
-- Unlimited domains: Analyze as many domains and apps as you want with Ackee.
+- Unlimited Domains: With Ackee, you can analyze as many domains and apps as you want, without any restrictions.
+- GraphQL API: Ackee features a fully documented GraphQL API that allows you to collect data from a variety of sources, including websites, services, and apps.

 ## Links